ArminJo/Arduino-FrequencyDetector/README.md

 ## TIMEOUT
 After a timeout of `TIMEOUT_RELAY_ON_SIGNAL_MINUTES`_(1 to 3) (2, 4 or 8 hours) the relay goes OFF for 1 second.
 In the next `TIMEOUT_RELAY_SIGNAL_TO_OFF_MINUTES` (3) minutes you must then press the button or whistle the pitch to cancel the timeout, otherwise the relay will switch OFF afterwards.
-Cancellation of timeout is acknowledged by the LED blinking 5 times for 1 second on and off.
+Cancellation of timeout is acknowledged by the LED flashing 5 times for 1 second on and off.
 Timeout can be switched on by selecting the dummy ranges 11 to 13 and off by selecting the dummy range 10.
 The setting is stored in EEPROM.
 Default is `TIMEOUT_RELAY_ON_SIGNAL_MINUTES_3` (8 hours).

 ## RESET